3D printing: Binder jetting

+Stereolithography

+Other methods cure liquid materials using different sophisticated technologies, such as stereolithography.
+Photopolymerization is primarily used in stereolithography to produce a solid part from a liquid.
+Inkjet printer systems like the Objet PolyJet system spray photopolymer materials onto a build tray in ultra-thin layers (between 16 and 30 μm) until the part is completed.
+Each photopolymer layer is cured with UV light after it is jetted, producing fully cured models that can be handled and used immediately, without post-curing.
+Ultra-small features can be made with the 3D micro-fabrication technique used in multiphoton photopolymerisation.
+Due to the nonlinear nature of photo excitation, the gel is cured to a solid only in the places where the laser was focused while the remaining gel is then washed away.
+Feature sizes of under 100 nm are easily produced, as well as complex structures with moving and interlocked parts.
+Yet another approach uses a synthetic resin that is solidified using LEDs.

 In Mask-image-projection-based stereolithography, a 3D digital model is sliced by a set of horizontal planes.
 Each slice is converted into a two-dimensional mask image.
 The mask image is then projected onto a photocurable liquid resin surface and light is projected onto the resin to cure it in the shape of the layer.
 Continuous liquid interface production begins with a pool of liquid photopolymer resin.
 Part of the pool bottom is transparent to ultraviolet light (the "window"), which causes the resin to solidify.
-The object rises slowly enough to allow resin to flow under and maintain contact with the bottom of the object.
+The object rises slowly enough to allow the resin to flow under and maintain contact with the bottom of the object.
 In powder-fed directed-energy deposition, a high-power laser is used to melt metal powder supplied to the focus of the laser beam.
-The powder fed directed energy process is similar to Selective Laser Sintering, but the metal powder is applied only where material is being added to the part at that moment.
+The powder-fed directed energy process is similar to selective laser sintering, but the metal powder is applied only where material is being added to the part at that moment.